mostaphaRoudsari/ladybug-primer/text/components/Wind_Boundary_Profile.md

 ...
 * ##### windSpeeds
 The wind speeds that correspond to the wind vectors in the wind profile visualization.
-* ##### windDirections
-The wind directions that correspond to the wind vectors in the wind profile visualization.
 * ##### windVectors
 The wind vectors that correspond to those in the wind profile visualization.
 Note that the magnitude of these vectors will be scaled based on the windVectorScale_ input.
 * ##### vectorAnchorPts